Nethereum/Unity3dSampleTemplate/README.md

 # Unity3d Sample Template Net472 / Netstandard

-Sample template to get started Unity3d development using Nethereum.
+Sample template to get started working with Unity3d development using Nethereum, from smart contracts, code generation to Unity integration.
 Unity Version used is 2022.3.21

 ## Template structure and projects